OpenChain-Project/Security-Assurance-Specification/Security-Assurance-Specification/2.0/en/openchain-security-specification-2.0.md

 ### 2.14 - software bill of materials (SBOM)

-a “Software Bill of Materials” (SBOM) is a complete inventory for software, a list of ingredients that make up software components.
-An example is the specification created by the Linux Foundation's SPDX (Software Package Data Exchange) Working Group for exchanging bill of materials for a given software package, including associated license and copyright information (see spdx.org).
+a “Software Bill of Materials” (SBOM) is a inventory for software, a list of ingredients that make up software components.
+An example is the (Software Package Data Exchange) SPDX specification created by the Linux Foundation's SPDX Project to exchange bill of materials for a given software package (see spdx.org).
+Regardless of the SBOM specification used, it should follow a complete profile for the intended use case.

 ### 2.15 - Supplied Software